jmagman/flutter-wiki/Issue-hygiene.md

 communicate in that separate bug system when attempting to track down the issue.

 #### Special customer labels

-We have two special customer labels which are used exclusively with the `P1` and `P2` labels.

 The `customer: product` label is used to bring issues that product management and senior leads want resolved to the attention of the appropriate engineering